zatsepinvl/activity-game-lang-values/README.md

 ####Pay attantion how to translate "words_en".xml:
 * russian folder as an example
 * It's not necessary to translate all the words
-* It just should be the word list in the format
+* It just should be the word list in apropriate the format:
 * Format: {word}\t{word_type}\t{draw_rate}\t{show_rate}\t{speak_rate}\n

 ####Pay attantion how to translate "strings.xml":